-Even when clubs are closed and socializing is done from a distance, the show MUST go on in New Orleans.
-In an effort to continue to support the city’s musicians and bring smiles to your self-quarantine, there are a number of local venues and musicians who will be hosting live-streamed concerts and performances.
+Even when restrictions are in place and socializing is done from a distance, the show MUST go on in New Orleans.
+In an effort to continue to support the city’s musicians and bring smiles to your self-quarantine, there are a number of local venues and musicians who are hosting live-streamed concerts and performances.

 While live gigs are suspended during the COVID-19 pandemic, WWOZ has created an online resource for those who want to enjoy New Orleans music from afar.
 With frequent updates to the daily calendar, patrons can enjoy performances live from local artists Amanda Shaw, Tom McDermott, Khris Royal, and others.
 Support the artists by tuning in and contributing to digital "tip jars" via Venmo or other payment systems during these sets.

 Tune into livestreams via New Orleans Culturalyst, a network of local artist directories, making it easy to discover and support the people who create local culture.
 The site represents a variety of musicians and culture bearers, and can be a fun resource for discovering new artists.
 Follow New Orleans artists CASME’, Flow Tribe, and DJ Cameron Kelly, among others.